-Starting in 2021, Poetry Northwest’s James Welch Prize will be awarded every winter for two outstanding poems, each written by an Indigenous U.S. poet.
+Poetry Northwest’s James Welch Prize will be awarded for two outstanding poems, each written by an Indigenous U.S. poet.
 The prize is named for Blackfeet and Gros Ventre writer James Welch, whose early poems were featured in Poetry Northwest and who went on to become one of the region’s most important writers.

-Poetry Northwest is partnering with Seattle Arts & Lectures, Hugo House, and the Beargrass Writing Retreat to support this prize.
-One of the two winning poets will be flown to Seattle to read with the contest’s judge as part of the fall Seattle Arts & Lectures series at Hugo House.
-The other winning poet will be flown to Missoula, MT (the city James Welch called home for many years), to read with the contest’s judge at the Beargrass summer conference.
+One of the two winning poets will be flown to Seattle to read with the judge as part of the fall Seattle Arts & Lectures series at Hugo House.
+The other winning poet will be flown to Missoula, MT (the city James Welch called home), to read with the judge at the Beargrass Writing Retreat.
 These two trips will include travel, lodging, meals, and a very celebratory welcome for the winners.
-Finally, both winners, as well as the runners-up, will have their poems published in Poetry Northwest.